capdigital/manytomanyattribute/README.md

 # Symfony manytomanyattribute

-It's a exemple to do a manytomany with a attribute with Symfony
+It's a exemple to do a manytomany relation with a attribute with Symfony

 Film <= onetomany => FilmActeur (with attribute role)  <= manytoone => Acteur